chemfiles/benchmarks/README.md

 Exceptions to this seems to be the SDF reader in ASE, and the XTC reader in MDAnalysis.

+Each library is tested with multiple format (text formats, direct reading of compressed text, and binary formats).
+For each library, the time required to open and read the full trajectory is reported; as well as the timing ratio with respect to chemfiles (higher is slower).

 ### macOS 10.14, SSD APFS, Intel Core i7-4870HQ

 | file               | chemfiles (v0.9.2)   | MDAnalysis (v0.20.1)   | openbabel (v3.0.0)    | ase (v3.19.0)         |